Meet the Team

 -

 I don't live in Arizona, can you still provide Teletherapy to me?Yes!
-Dr. Kaffer is a PsyPACT credentialed provider.
-This means she can see you if you live in any of the following states: Alabama Arizona Arkansas Colorado Commonwealth of the Northern Mariana Islands Connecticut Delaware District of Columbia Georgia Idaho Illinois Indiana Kansas Kentucky Maine Maryland Minnesota Missouri Nebraska Nevada New Hampshire New Jersey North Carolina Ohio Oklahoma Pennsylvania Tennessee Texas Utah Virginia Washington West Virginia Wisconsin Wyoming Barb Hatton and Natalie George are licensed to practice in Arizona and Michigan.
-Diane Wagner is licensed to practice in Arizona and Florida.
+Dr. Kaffer and Dr. Hardie are PsyPACT credentialed providers.
+This means they can see you if you live in any of the following states: Alabama Arizona Arkansas Colorado Commonwealth of the Northern Mariana Islands Connecticut Delaware District of Columbia Florida Georgia Idaho Illinois Indiana Kansas Kentucky Maine Maryland Michigan Minnesota Missouri Nebraska Nevada New Hampshire New Jersey North Carolina North Dakota Ohio Oklahoma Pennsylvania Rhode Island South Carolina Tennessee Texas Utah Virginia Washington West Virginia Wisconsin Wyoming Diane Wagner is licensed to practice in Arizona and Florida.